gene-git/ssl-mgr/README.rst

 Each directory, *<tlsa_1>*, *<tlsa_2>* etc, will be populated with one file per apex_domain containing the TLSA records for that domain.
 The file will be named:

+**N.B.** Mail server needs a TLSA record for each key/certificate is used.
+If, for example, postfix is set up to use either *RSA* or *EC* certs, then you **must** provide a TLSA record for both of them.
+And there must be record for the apex domain as well as every MX host.
+We determine the MX hosts via DNS lookup of the apex domain.

 .. code-block::

    tlsa.<apex_domain>

 Each file should be included by the DNS zone file for that apex domain.

 Certbot
 =======